0xvashishth/mern-starter/README.md

 	module.exports = connectDB;
 	```
-- create `default.json` in config directory & add it to `.gitignore`. because it will contain the database password & username.
+- create the `default.json` in config directory & add it to `.gitignore`. because it will contain the database password & username.
 - We need another dependency package called config for the global variable to run our project. `npm i config`
-- After this edit `index.js`. just add below two lines to check weather database is working properly or not.
+- After this edit `index.js`. just add below two lines to check whether a database is working properly or not.
 	```js
 	const connectDB = require('./config/db');
 	connectDB();
 	```
 - Now check the app. `npm run app` and see in the console.
 It should show `MongoDB is Connected...`.
 (Make allow all ip in the mongo cluster to invoke the request.)
 - Now create `Route` & `api` directories inside root directory.
-- Then create `book.js` inside `api` folder & add following code in it.
+- Then create the `book.js` inside the `api` folder & add the following code in it.
 	```js
 	// routes/api/books.js